UMCUGenetics/pymc4c/README.md

 ```

 ### Export results for plot tools
 The mapped data now contains the region any sub-sequence mapped to, while the circles it originated from is described in the read name.
+Some additional filtering is done and the data is prepared for plotting using the `export` function.

 ```
-python mc4c.py export sample.bwa.sam refstr.np sample.np
+python mc4c.py export \
+	sample.bwa.sam \
+	refstr.np \
+	sample.np
 ```